 If you own a pizza restaurant, for example, you may have customers text “CHEESE” to 35344 to receive discounts.

-A dedicated short code is a number that only you can use.
-You can get a randomly generated short code or select a custom vanity short code.
+Sometimes known as dedicated short codes, you can get a randomly generated short code or select a custom vanity short code.
 For example, a spa may choose the custom code “73529” which spells out “RELAX.”

 One last thing, a dedicated short code can take up to a few weeks to provision.

 An SMS long code is a standard, 10-digit number.
 Just like a short code, it can be used to send SMS messages.

 With a long code, your company can use the same number to send SMS messages and place calls.

 It can be helpful to establish a consistent channel for all forms of customer communication.
 Our business texting service even lets you text-enable an existing landline or VoIP line.

 Plus, a message that comes from a standard, 10-digit number feels like it’s coming from a person, not a bot.
 That makes long codes perfect for providing a personalized customer service experience.